What Should You Do Immediately After a Semi-Truck Accident?

 Unfortunately, because they have so much weight and momentum, semi-trucks cause more severe injuries and vehicle damage than the typical accident.

-What should you do to make sure you gather a fair settlement if you find yourself involved in a semi-truck accident?
+What should you do to make sure you gather a fair settlement if you find yourself involved in an 18 wheeler accident?
 Here’s a quick check-list:

 Get Everyone to Safety